Image

 [email protected]

-As the X3 Work-based Learning Coordinator, Gema works to create meaningful opportunities for youth to gain employability skills, by providing life skills support and direct social and emotional support.
+As the X3 Work-Based Learning and Healthcare Internship Manager, Gema works to create meaningful opportunities for youth to gain employability skills, by providing life skills support and direct social and emotional support.
 Gema’s goal in working with youth is to help them build their confidence, and remind them of their unique gifts and talents.

 Gema grew up in Sunland Park, New Mexico–near border town, El Paso, Texas–and has lived in Albuquerque for 13 years.
 She is a first-generation, queer, Mexican-Indigenous, master’s graduate, holding a degree in Education Reform from the Language, Literacy, and Sociocultural Studies Department at the University of New Mexico (UNM).
 At UNM, Gema examined the impacts of Historical and Intergenerational Trauma and advocated for Trauma-Informed Approaches in Schools K-12.
 Gema comes to Future Focused as an experienced educator and coach, coordinator, facilitator, youth advocate, and mentor.
 They are deeply passionate about equity, education, mental health, and the arts.